ngiccorddemo/cordbuild2017/README.md

 This demo requires a Linux box with at least 4GB of free RAM.

-Install `docker` (at least version 1.13) and `docker-compose`.
+Install [docker](https://docs.docker.com/engine/installation/) (at least version 1.13) and [docker-compose](https://docs.docker.com/compose/install/).
 Docker Compose will automatically pull the docker images, or you can pre-pull them using:

 ```shell